jlevere/obsidian-mcp-plugin/README.md

 ## Structured Data Edits (dynamic tools)

-Create and update structured content in a typesafe manner using tool.
+Create and update structured content in a typesafe manner using tools.

-tl:dr
+TL;DR
   LLMs are unreliable at directly editing structured formats like JSON or YAML.
 They break formatting or forget fields.
 Instead, Vault MCP defines a schema for your data and exposes it as a tool.
 The model then edits the structure via tool calls.

 If you want to write a schema go here: [Write Your Own Schemas](#writing-your-own-schemas)